M. Kayveas

-Tan Sri Datuk Seri M. Kayveas (எம் கேவியஸ்; born 29 April 1954) is a Malaysian politician.
-He was also the President of the People's Progressive Party (MyPPP) and formerly a Special Advisor to the former Minister of Transport Datuk Seri Liow Tiong Lai.
-He was formerly a Deputy Minister in the Prime Minister's Department.
+M. Kayveas (எம் கேவியஸ்; born 29 April 1954) is a Malaysian politician.
+He was also the president of the People's Progressive Party (MyPPP) and formerly a special advisor to the former minister of transport Liow Tiong Lai.
+He was formerly a deputy minister in the prime minister's department.

-He was the Member of Parliament for Taiping constituency, until losing in the 2008 Malaysian General Election to Nga Kor Ming a candidate from the opposition Democratic Action Party (DAP).
-Previously, he was a senator in the Malaysian bicameral parliament and a Deputy Minister of Housing and Local Government.
+He was the member of Parliament for Taiping constituency, until losing in the 2008 Malaysian General Election to Nga Kor Ming a candidate from the opposition Democratic Action Party (DAP).
+Previously, he was a senator in the Malaysian bicameral parliament and a deputy minister of housing and local government.

 Background

 Kayveas was born on 29 April 1954, in Benta Estate, Kuala Lipis, Pahang, Malaysia.
-He is married to Blanche Olbery, formerly a Malaysian Ambassador to Republic of Finland, and has four children, Marsella Kayveas, Yasheena Kayveas, Mikhaerl Kayveas and Mikhryan Kayveas.
+He is married to Blanche Olbery, formerly a Malaysian ambassador to Republic of Finland, and has four children, Marsella Kayveas, Yasheena Kayveas, Mikhaerl Kayveas and Mikhryan Kayveas.

-Kayveas was a Flight Attendant with Malaysia Airlines.
+Kayveas was a flight attendant with Malaysia Airlines.

 In 1993, Kayveas became president of People's Progressive Party (PPP), a component member of the ruling coalition Barisan Nasional, and is the longest serving PPP president to date.
 He was credited for putting the PPP on a strong footing after many years of internal strife within the party.
 Membership of the PPP in the coalition was suspended from 1988 until 1993.
 When Kayveas started restructuring the party and brought it back to the coalition in 1994, many old timers who caused the party's internal squabbles wanted to take back the helm and push Kayveas out.

 However, he emerged victorious and worked on growing the party and regaining its past glory.
 Today, the PPP is 574,000 strong with a network of over 3700 branches throughout the country.
 The restructure started with Kayveas himself having a membership card signed by the secretary-general as #000001 and all subsequent cards are personally signed by Kayveas as president himself.
 It is also understood that the Malaysian Book of Records is notified and it would be registered as the most number of signature of sorts.